glorydeath/go-utils/README.md

 # go-utils

-A tool sets for solving some general golang problems.
+A tool set for solving some general golang problems.